ABOUT SHARON

 THE SUNDAY TIMES

-Dr. Sharon Blackie is an award-winning writer, psychologist and mythologist.
-Her highly acclaimed books, courses, lectures and workshops are focused on the development of the mythic imagination, and on the relevance of myth, fairy tales and folk traditions to the personal, cultural and environmental problems we face today.
+Dr. Sharon Blackie is an award-winning and internationally bestselling author, and a psychologist with a background in mythology and folklore.
+Her highly acclaimed books, lectures and teaching programs are focused on reimagining women’s stories, and on the relevance of myth and fairy tales to the personal, cultural and environmental issues we face today.

 WRITING, TEACHING, STORYTELLING